 - Top Brands;

-- Colour or Flavour; and
+- Colour or Flavour;

-A floor plan consists of a collection of planograms set out in a logical order, for a store or various stores so as to maximise the utility of the available floor space.
+A floor plan consists of a collection of planograms set out in a logical order for a store or various stores to maximise the utility of the available floor space.

-Having products displayed in the same locations in all chains creates brand consistency; which is beneficial to you if you have more than one store in a region.
+Having products displayed in the same location in all chains creates brand consistency, which is beneficial to you if you have more than one store in a region.

-- By taking into account the number of days it takes for a particular product to sell out, you can balance the space on the shelf to the sales of each product.
+By taking into account the number of days it takes for a particular product to sell out, you can balance the space on the shelf to the sales of each product.
 This will help you to maximise your sales per square metre.

 If the product takes longer to run out, give it less space and allocate that space to a product that sells out faster.
-In this way you can increase your sales and profits.
+In this way, you can increase your sales and profits.

 Space planners use planograms to create logical product flows so that shoppers can easily navigate around the store and find what they need.